Financial investments in the cultured meat sector. Hype or real opportunity?

 As every emerging niche, cultured meat has both high potential as well as drawbacks.
 The current development phase of the industry is still relatively far away from the promised benefits.
 Problems such as consumer perception, scalability, energy consumption, taste, and appearance still need to be addressed.

 The Supertrends dynamic report on cultured meat addresses in greater depth the current financial landscape and future opportunities that cultured meat presents as an investment.
-For more information on the report, click here.
+For more information on the report and the option to receive a sample, click here.

 TechNavio.
 2019.
 Cultured Meat Market by Product and Geography – Forecast and Analysis 2020-2024.
 Market Report, Toronto: Infiniti Research Limited.

 Markets and Markets.
 2019.
 Cultured Meat Market by Source, End-User and Region – Global Forecast to 2032.
 Market Report, Hadapsar, India: MarketsandMarkets Research

 Tubb, Catherine, and Tony Seba.
 2019.
 Rethinking Food and Agriculture 2020-2030.
 RetinkX.